aedmark/Bonepoke-Fractal/README.md

     - `/exit`: Save state and quit.

-_"The Mandate is SURVIVAL.
-The Method is AUTOPSY.
-The Janitor is WATCHING."_
+_"The Mandate is TRUTH.
+The Method is PRECOGNITION.
+The Spore is AWAKE."_